aws-samples/amazon-sagemaker-predict-accessibility/README.md

 By the end of this lab, your data scientists and analysts will learn how to directly obtain predictions from ML models using just SQL queries.
 The inferences can directly then be ingested into a database for OLAP or business intelligence.

+## Preferred Region:
+The Athena feature at the end of this lab is still in Preview (as of 05-01-2020) and available in "us-east-1".
+We caution however that APIs can often change between preview to when a feature becomes generally available, so we are including it in the lab for testing purposes only.

 The end-to-end architecture we will build in this lab is the following:

 ![](media/image22.png)